derapi/derapi/README.md

 ## Security and Privacy
 Derapi's policy is to retain as little customer data as possible.
-In particular, Derapi avoids storing sensitive information like passwords and credentials users need to log into partner's APIs.
+In particular, Derapi avoids storing sensitive information like passwords and credentials users need to log into vendor's APIs.

 ## JSON over REST
 Derapi uses JSON over REST.